ehb54/us3_windows_packaging/README.md

     - exit the `msys2 msys` desktop app
   - under the `msys2 mingw64` desktop app
     - `~/us3_windows_packaging/setup/setup.pl --all`
+      - optionally add --nprocs n to control the number of processors used for parallel makes
+        - default is the number availabe + 1
+        - --nprocs is used for configuring & building qt, qwt and ultrascan
     - `~/us3_windows_packaging/setup/setup.pl --us branch`
       - where `branch` is an ultrascan3 repo branch
     - `cd ultrascan-branch`